-- 1. Using a 3/16 nut driver, remove the two Remote connector jack screws that secure the Reference I/O board to the rear panel.
+- 1. Using a 3/16 nut driver, remove the two Remote connector jack screws that attach the Reference I/O board to the rear panel.
 When reassembling, tighten to 4 in/lbs. - 2.
 Remove the nut and lock washers from the two Ref Loop female BNC connectors using a 9/16 wrench. - 3.
 Pull the Reference board straight back away from the rear panel. - 4.
-Place the Reference board on a static-free work surface.

-- FPGA board 1.
-Remove the three pan-head 40 X 0.187 T10 screws that secure the FPGA board to the SDI board below it.
+Place the Reference I/O board on a static-free work surface. - FPGA board 1.
+Remove the three pan-head 40 X 0.187 T10 screws that attach the FPGA board to the Video I/O board below it.
 When reassembling, tighten these screws to 5.5 in/lb. - 2.
-Lift the FPGA board straight up, to disconnect the inter-board connector on the bottom of the FPGA board from the SDI board.
-When reinstalling, make sure that these connectors are aligned correctly before pushing the FPGA board down onto the SDI board, and that you don't clip the fan cable. - 3.
-Place the FPGA board on a static-free work surface. - SDI board 1.
+Lift the FPGA board straight up, to disconnect the inter-board connector on the bottom of the FPGA board from the Video I/O board.
+When reinstalling, make sure that these connectors are aligned correctly before pushing the FPGA board down on the Video I/O board, and make sure that you do not clip the fan cable. - 3.
+Place the FPGA board on a static-free work surface. - Video I/O board 1.
 Using a 3/16 nut driver, remove the three spacer posts.
 When reassembling, tighten the posts to 5.5 in/lbs. - 2.
-Lift the SDI board straight up, in order to disconnect the inter-board connector on the bottom of the SDI board from the CPU board.
-When reinstalling, make sure that these connectors are aligned correctly before pushing the SDI board down onto the CPU board. - 3.
-Place the SDI board on a static-free work surface. - CPU board 1.
+Lift the Video I/O board straight up to disconnect the inter-board connector on the bottom of the Video I/O board from the CPU board.
+When reinstalling, make sure that these connectors are aligned correctly before pushing the Video I/O board down on the CPU board. - 3.
+Place the Video I/O board on a static-free work surface. - CPU board 1.
 Remove the one pan-head 40 X 0.187 T10 screw that secures the CPU board to the chassis.
 When reinstalling, tighten this screw to 5.5 in/lb. - 2.
 Using a 3/16 nut driver, remove the three spacer posts.
 When reassembling, tighten the posts to 5.5 in/lbs. - 3.
 Gently disconnect the fan cables from J7 and J8 on the CPU board.
 These connectors lock in place.
-Push the release tab, in the middle, to unlatch the connector.
-When reinstalling, make sure to push the plug into the connector until it snaps into place. - 4.
-Gently disconnect the front panel cable from J1 on the CPU board.
-Pull this straight away from their connectors, to prevent damage. - 5.
+Push the release tab (in the middle) to unlatch the connector.
+When reinstalling, make sure to push the plug into the connector until it snaps into place.

+- 4. Gently disconnect the front panel cable from J1 on the CPU board.
+Pull this straight away from the connectors to prevent damage. - 5.
 Tilt the CPU board up slightly and separate it from the main chassis. - 6.
-Place the CPU board on a static-free work surface. - Front Panel1.
+Place the CPU board on a static-free work surface. - Front Panel 1.
 Turn the front panel assembly over.
-Remove the two flat-head 40 X 0.188 T-10 screws on the bottom that secure the front panel assembly to the main chassis. - 2.
+Remove the two flat-head 40 X 0.188 T-10 screws on the bottom that attach the front panel assembly to the main chassis. - 2.
 Pull the front panel assembly forward.
 Gently pull the cable through the slot in the main chassis. - 3.
-Gently disconnect the cable from the front panel board and set it aside.
+Gently disconnect the cable from the Front Panel board and set it aside.

-Remove the front panel board.
-The front panel board can be removed from the front panel and replaced, if needed:
+Remove the Front Panel board.
+The Front Panel board can be removed from the front panel and replaced, as follows: